TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - [x] Check if console ros2 cmds work after replacing bashrc with radi-entrypoint
 - [ ] Split Foxy Dockerfile into base Dockerfile and wrapper Dockerfile
 - [ ] Add the ROS2 equivalent of this line `RUN /bin/bash -c '. /opt/ros/melodic/setup.bash; cd /catkin_ws; catkin build'` to Foxy Dockerfile for Amazon warehouse
+- [ ] Cleaning the static files of tb3_teleop (minimal file desired)
+- [ ] Debug amazon_robot_controller
+- [ ] Initiate web template for amazon warehouse.
+Would require design decisions (like an Rviz iframe and button)

 #### Questions
 - [x] Why was the older JdeRobot GUI controller dropped?